Datomic/codeq/README.md

 # codeq

-A Clojure+Datomic application designed to do a code-aware import of your git repo into a [Datomic](http://datomic.com) db
+A Clojure+Datomic application designed to do code-aware imports of your git repos into a [Datomic](http://datomic.com) db

 ## Usage